 Top Tip: If your wardrobe is already brimming with fast fashion items, wait for them to wear out before restocking with ethical items.
 The idea behind slow, ethical fashion is to only have what you need.
 Adding new items to an already full wardrobe is pretty counterproductive even if the current items are not so ethical.

+Buying ethical fashion on a tight budget is one part of the equation.
 Want to have an in-depth look at all things ethical fashion?
 Check out this comprehensive ethical fashion guide.